scholzj/kekspose/README.md

 | `--timeout` / `-t`       | Timeout for how long to wait for the Proxy Pod to become ready.
 In milliseconds.                                                                                    | `300000`                                       |
 | `--proxy-image` / `-i`   | Container image used for the proxy (must be based on a compatible Kroxylicious container image)                                                                     | `ghcr.io/scholzj/kekspose:kroxylicious-0.13.0` |

-If you are using the Keksposé binary, you can just pass the options form the command line.
+If you are using the Keksposé binary, you can just pass the options from the command line.

 ## Frequently Asked Questions